Acknowledgement of Country

 Australian Federal Police (AFP)

-If the AFP suspects there is a reasonable likelihood that a person has experienced, is experiencing, or is about to experience a forced marriage, they are able to take the at-risk person to safety.
+If the AFP suspects there is a reasonable likelihood that a person has experienced, is experiencing, or is about to experience a forced marriage, they are able to take the person to safety.
 Unless there is a risk of imminent danger, it is important to only refer a person to authorities when you have gained their informed consent (or otherwise in keeping with mandatory reporting requirements).

 “I think the misconception is that when you say, ‘reach out to the police’, that they might think that we will rock up in a police car and in uniform… but what they are actually going to get is fully trained staff members like ourselves, that will handle the situation delicately, respectfully and also with their welfare in mind.
 So, we are very much a prevention-driven team and not a prosecution-driven team.”